recharts/recharts/CHANGLOG.md

+## 0.8.3 (February 25, 2016)

+### refactor
+- refactor CartesianChart to a high order component, move some function to /util/CartesianUtils which can be used in ScatterChart.
+- Simplify ComposedChart, remove duplicated code
+- use `filterEventAttributes` to add events props
+- cancle selecting line and area in LineChart, AreaChart, ComposedChart

 ## 0.8.2 (February 24, 2016)

 ### fix
 - rollback last fix of Line animtion from value

 ## 0.8.1 (February 24, 2016)

 ### fix
 - fix the bug of Line animation from value

 ## 0.8.0 (February 22, 2016)

 ### feat
 - implement ReferenceDot in cartesian charts
 - support alwaysShow of ReferenceLine and ReferenceDot